 ASL 621, Advanced ASL Discourse I

-ASL 622, Advanced ASL Discourse II
+ASL 622, Advanced ASL Discourse II: Deaf Culture

 Culture and Linguistic Courses

-INTR 438, A Sociocultural Perspective
+INTR 438, A Sociocultural Perspective on the Deaf Community

-INTR 539, Comparative Linguistic Analysis for Interpreter
+INTR 539, Comparative Linguistic Analysis for Interpreters

 INTR 430, Introduction to Interpretation

 INTR 439, Ethics & Professional Standards for Interpreters

 INTR 636, Consecutive Interpretation II